nickbrandt/GitLab/doc/user/clusters/crossplane.md

 staging-test8   Bound    CloudSQLInstanceClass   cloudsqlinstancepostgresql-standard   CloudSQLInstance   xp-ad-demo-24-staging-staging-test8-jj55c   9m
 ```

-The endpoint of the PostgresQL instance, and the user credentials are present in a secret called `app-postgres` within the same project namespace.
+The endpoint of the PostgreSQL instance, and the user credentials, are present in a secret called `app-postgres` within the same project namespace.

 Verify the secret with the database information is created.